salsify/avromatic/README.md

 `Avromatic` generates Ruby models from [Avro](http://avro.apache.org/) schemas and provides utilities to encode and decode them.

+**This README reflects unreleased changes in Avromatic 2.0.
+Please see the [1-0-stable](https://github.com/salsify/avromatic/blob/1-0-stable/README.md) branch for the latest stable release.**

 ## Installation

 Add this line to your application's Gemfile: